Surrender a Pet/TNR

 • Appointments aren’t always available.
 If all appointments are full, please check back on the first and the fifteenth of each month.
 Appointments typically become available to book around 10AM on those days.

 • There may be instances where the Toledo Humane Society is unable to place animals up for adoption.
 Severe health and/or behavior issues may prevent animals from being adoptable.
 We are unable to take cats who are house soiling.
-In these instances, shelter staff will provide owners with alternative resources.
+Please email our behavior department for additional resources on how to manage certain behaviors in the home at behavior@toledohumane.org.

 • Ohio law requires any animal that has bitten and broken skin be quarantined for 10 days to observe for signs of rabies.
 Please contact Lucas County Canine Care and Control or your veterinarian for quarantine services.